JSimple/number_jokes/readme.md

+### to see my numberjoke generator go to: http://jsimple.pythonanywhere.com/

 # What is a Number Joke?
 A number joke is an ordered sequence of numbers, the progression of which mimics the structure of a joke.
 For example: